AKSW/docs.ontowiki.net/VirtuosoBackend.md

 Now make sure, PHP can connect to Virtuoso via ODBC.
 On some Linux systems you may have to install the ODBC package for PHP (`php5-odbc`).

+Newer versions of OntoWiki come with a script to test the connectivity to Virtuoso.
+Just type the following on the command-line while in the OntoWiki root directory:

+    make odbctest

+If this gives you an error like

+    make: *** No rule to make target `odbctest'.
+Stop.

-To test the connection, create a file called `odbctest.php` in you webroot with the following PHP code in it:
+try the following to test the connection: Create a file called `odbctest.php` in you webroot with the following PHP code in it:

     <?php
     $conn   = odbc_connect('VOS', 'dba', 'dba');